 The novel interior design of Maritime Square is inspired by the beauty of the ocean and the features of Treasure Island.
 As you shop leisurely, you will feel as though you are traveling on a luxury ocean liner.
 The centre is truly a paradise for eating, shopping and leisure with infinite creativity.

-The Lantau Link View Point, located at the northwest corner of the Tsing Yi Island, occupies an area of about 18,800 square metres.
+The Lantau Link Viewing Platform is located at the northwest corner of the Tsing Yi Island, occupies an area of about 18,800 square metres.
 From here, you can enjoy a magnificent panoramic view of the western part of the Lantau Link and the northern part of the Ting Kau Bridge.
-In addition, the Lantau Link View Point is the optimal point to view the Ma Wan Channel.
+In addition, the Lantau Link Viewing Platform is the optimal point to view the Ma Wan Channel.

 The facilities available at the attraction include an elevated platform, the outdoor exhibits of components of the Tsing Ma Bridge and the Ting Kau Bridge, as well as the Visitors Centre.
 Videos, pictures, photos and models detailing the construction of the Lantau Link and the Ting Kau Bridge are displayed in the Visitors Centre.
 A car park that accommodates tour buses and cars is located in the vicinity of the Viewing Platform.

-Over 1,100 trees, including Bauhinia trees of different species, namely Bauhinia blakeana, Bauhinia tomentosa and Bauhinia glauca, have been grown at the Viewing Platform.
-This aside, over 38,000 Rhododendron plants have been grown in the attraction, making it the scenic spot with the largest number of Rhododendron in Hong Kong under the management of the Government.
+Around 1,200 trees, including Bauhinia trees of different species, namely Bauhinia blakeana, Bauhinia tomentosa and Bauhinia glauca, have been grown at the Viewing Platform.
+This aside, a lot of Rhododendron plants have been grown in the attraction.
 One can revel in the flamboyant display of Rhododendron in full blossom from February to March every year.

-In order to beautify the area and to promote the development of the tourism industry in Kwai Tsing, the Kwai Tsing District Council had carried out the Lantau Link View Point and Visitors Centre beautification project, which includes installation of European-style podiums.
-The beautification project will enhance the attractiveness of the site, and enable the Lantau Link View Point to be one of the most important landmarks of Kwai Tsing.
+In order to beautify the area and to promote the development of the tourism industry in Kwai Tsing, the Kwai Tsing District Council had carried out the Lantau Link Viewing Platform and Visitors Centre beautification project, which includes installation of European-style podiums.
+The beautification project enhances the attractiveness of the site, and enables the Lantau Link Viewing Platform to be one of the most important landmarks of Kwai Tsing.